Kentico/kentico.github.io/README.md

 Data is stored in [Kentico Cloud](https://kenticocloud.com) and provided by [Gatsby source plugin](https://github.com/Kentico/gatsby-source-kentico-cloud).

+Source code for the landing page is stored in [source branch](https://github.com/Kentico/kentico.github.io/tree/source) beacuse Organization pages bundle [has to be stored in master branch](https://help.github.com/articles/user-organization-and-project-pages/#user-and-organization-pages-sites).

 ## 🚀 Quick start

 1.  **Install the dependencies**